-Patterns of "carving," or gradual erosion can be observed in the sea ice surrounding the Arctic Circle and the Antarctic ice shelf which closely follow global air traffic routes.
-See Figure 7, in which circular carvings of sea ice are visible running parallel to the routes of the most southern commercial flights.
+Finally, patterns of "carving," or gradual erosion, in the sea ice surrounding the Arctic Circle and the Antarctic ice shelf closely follow global air traffic routes.
+See figure 7, in which circular carvings of sea ice are visible running parallel to the routes of the most southern commercial flights.